MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/remote-desktop-web-client.md

 1. Connect to the remote session.
 2. Open the file explorer in your remote session.
-3. Copy the files you want to download to **Remote Desktop Virtual Drive** > **Downloads**.
+3. Copy the file or files you want to download to **Remote Desktop Virtual Drive** > **Downloads**.
+4. A prompt will ask if you want to download the file or files you selected.
+At this point, you can confirm the download by selecting **Confirm** or cancel it by selecting **Cancel**.
+If you don't want to see this prompt every time you download files from the current browser, select the check box labeled **Don’t ask me again on this browser** before confirming.
-4. Your files will be downloaded to your local default downloads folder.
+5. Your files will be downloaded to your local default downloads folder.

 ## Copy and paste from the Remote Desktop web client